Update: 23 July 2021

 The U.S. Embassy Dublin can only notarize documents intended for use in the United States.
 The U.S. Embassy Dublin can notarize a copy of your foreign passport for U.S. tax filing purposes, or documents in connection with U.S. visas, property, power of attorneys or other legal purposes.
 Please send an email to ACSDublin@state.gov for any items not listed or specific questions regarding the process.

-Notarial services can be performed at the U.S. Embassy Dublin by appointment only.
+Notarial services can be performed at the U.S. Embassy Dublin by appointment only and must be booked via our online appointment system.
 Please only make an appointment for a notarial service if you are confident you will have your documents ready in time for your appointment date.
 If you receive an e-mail confirmation of your appointment, there is no need to call or otherwise confirm your appointment.
-If you require an urgent notarial service and no appointments are available, please email our office at ACSDublin@state.gov with the reason you need an urgent notarial service and we will try to accommodate you to the best of our ability.
-Do you live far from Dublin and need to have a U.S. document notarized?
-You may wish to book an appointment for a location closer to you – please visit our Consular Outreach Nationwide web page for further information.

 You must attend an appointment at the U.S. Embassy Dublin in person and:

-If your document requires witnesses in addition to the notary, you must bring these witnesses with you to your appointment, and include them in your appointment booking.
+- If your document requires witnesses in addition to the notary, you must bring these witnesses with you to your appointment, and include their name(s) in your appointment request email.
 Our staff cannot serve as witnesses.

 Types of Notaries